 Over the years, John has recorded numerous Film Soundtracks and TV Themes, including Spitting Image, Not the Nine O’Clock News, Gimme Gimme Gimme, Jane Horrocks, Harry Enfield & Chums, My Hero, KYTV (The Hee Bee Gee Bees), Kevin & Perry Go Large, The Dame Edna Show, Hale & Pace, The Lenny Henry Show, TFI Friday, Game On, The Variety Club Awards, Two Thousand Acres of Sky, The UK Country Music Awards, Man O Man, The 10%ers, Auntie’s Bloomers, Noel’s House Party, and the multi-award-winning ‘Fast Show’ (AKA ‘Brilliant’ – USA).

 He has also recorded a long list of jingles for companies such as McDonald’s, KFC, PepsiCo, Esso, British Telecom, Martini, Nescafe, Andersen Consulting, Sharp Electronics, Mars, Kellogg’s, KP Snacks (Hula Hoops), Bubblicious, Gillette, Heineken, Vauxhall/Holden Cars, The Liberal Democrats (UK), Oxford University Press, and Fuji (Mr. Bean series).

-Other ventures include a range of educational projects such as demonstrations at the British Music Fair, workshops at the Musicians Institute London, drum teacher at Don Airey’s Rock School and accompanying Paul Westwood on his highly acclaimed book/CD ‘The Bass Bible’.
+Other ventures include various educational projects, such as demonstrations at the British Music Fair, workshops at London’s Musicians Institute, Drum Teacher at Don Airey’s Rock School, and accompanying Paul Westwood on his highly acclaimed book/CD The Bass Bible.